Top

 Bookkeeping.1

 Bookkeeping is the process of recording your business’s financial transactions.
 As a small or medium-sized business owner, you can hire a bookkeeper or do the bookkeeping by yourself.
-Whichever way you opt, it is important to have a bookkeeping system for reliable measurement of your business’s performance.

 First, decide whether you will be using a single or double-entry method.
 The single-entry bookkeeping method is a one-sided accounting system where you record only one entry for every incoming or outgoing transaction.
 This system is best for a small business with few transactions.